HomeLatest NewsIndustryAmazon, Google team up to attack new cloud computing changes by Microsoft

 This comes after Microsoft announced to amend licensing deals and other changes that will take effect on October 1 and which they say will make it easier for cloud service providers to compete.

 Amazon, Google, Alibaba and Microsoft’s own cloud services will be excluded from the deals.
-Microsoft’s move came after smaller European Union competitors took their grievances about its cloud service practices to EU antitrust regulators, which subsequently quizzed market players on the issue and what impact they have experienced.
+Microsoft’s move came after smaller European Union competitors took their grievances about its cloud service practices to regulators, which subsequently quizzed market players on the issue and what impact they have experienced.

 Advertisement